christianstefaniw/cpl/README.md

 print@"hello, world";
 print@12345;

-# there are also variables
+# there are also variables (these variables are global)
 my_int_variable=4;
 my_str_variable= "stored in variable";